-Graha Sahid Surakarta has distinctive cultural elements with the Sahid Jaya character in the space-forming elements in the form of a ceiling decorated with images of wayang characters.
-Each character has its own background and meaning and can become certain symbols.
-To examine these symbols, semiotic studies can be used (Tinarbuko, 2008).
-Semiotics is the science that studies signs to convey certain information to other people or how to communicate through signs which can play the function of language as a means of communication and can be thought or imagined (De Saussure & Hidayat, 1988).
-The word semiotics according to Walker (1989) comes from the Greek "Semeion" which means "sign".
-Signs in the context of semiotics have a broader meaning compared to the everyday meaning of signs.
-According to Pierce in Walker (1989) a sign is "something" that can replace "someone" or "something else" in a certain capacity.
+According to Peirce, semiotics is based on logic, because logic studies how people reason, whereas according to Peirce reasoning is done through signs (Nariyanti et al., 2023).
 Apart from Pierce and Saussure, there are other researchers in the field of semiotics who develop the relationship between signified and signified.
-Bonta (1979) developed semiotic research in the field of architecture by modifying the marking relations developed by two previous experts.
-Bonta (1979) replaced the term sign with an indicator which conceptually has the same function as a sign.
+Bonta (1980) developed semiotic research in the field of architecture by modifying the marking relations developed by two previous experts.
+Bonta (1980) replaced the term sign with an indicator which conceptually has the same function as a sign.
 An indicator is "something" that shows "something else".
 Ferdinand de Saussure stated that a sign comes from two things that cannot be separated, namely the signifier and the signified or meaning or connotation.
 In connection with this pyramid of signs (sign-signifier-signified), Saussure explained that in the context of semiotic theory, it requires a social context with the meaning of a particular sign.
 So Yasraf's conclusion is based on Saussure's formulation, namely that a sign will have meaning if there is a social agreement between a certain social context and the meaning of a sign.
-Saussure provides five views in semiotics, namely first, signifier (signifier) and signified (signified); second, form (form) and content (content); third, langue (language) and parole (speech, speech); fourth, synchronic (synchronic) and diachronic (diachronic); and fifth, syntagmatic (syntagmatic) and associative (paradignatic).
+Saussure provides five views in semiotics, namely first, signifier (signifier) and signified (signified); second, form (form) and content (content); third, langue (language) and parole (speech, speech); fourth, synchronic (synchronic) and diachronic (diachronic); and fifth, syntagmatic (syntagmatic) and associative (paradignatic) (Piliang, 2018).